Call Miskin Law for Boating Accident Injury

 What Laws Apply to Boat Accidents Causing Injury?

 Boating law is quite complex when it comes to personal injury.
-Several statutes apply, both at the federal and provincial level.
+Several statutes apply, both at the federal and provincial levels.

 The Criminal Code of Canada is also relevant.
 Criminal offences for driving with a blood-alcohol content over 0.08, and driving while intoxicated are the same for boat operators as for drivers.
 An intoxicated boat operator may be charged with impaired driving and a conviction can serve as evidence in a negligence lawsuit brought by an injured passenger.